syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Filtering.md

 You can filter the records in all the columns or in particular column using the codes in OnColumnSelected() method.

-For example, you can filter the records in `OrderID` or any other particular column alone.The following code example illustrates how to create a `Picker` for columns and add appropriate strings to that `Picker`.
+For example, you can filter the records in `OrderID` or any other particular column alone.The following code example illustrates how to create a `Picker` for columns.
 Also, it illustrates how the records will be filtered based on the column selected.

 {% tabs %}
 {% highlight xaml %}